 But they show how organization">Google is evolving toward voice search.
 Indeed, a featured snippet is an answer organization">Google gives to specific questions, also complex ones.
 Below an example:

 When organization">Google intercepts an intent of a user that might be well served with a featured snippet.

 Other features, like knowledge panels, top stories, and instant answers, all have as an aim to push some information out, on the search results pages – without the users have to click through websites links provided by organization">Google – so that users can find it without the need to leave the search page.

 From the image above you can appreciate how the effect of these features is cannibalizing the visibility of organic content.
 But it also shows how we might be going toward voice search.

 Indeed, as shown on this blog, often, advanced features like featured snippets do also become answers in the voice assistant.

-This is an example of a featured snippet from this blog, coming from the query “what is a hidden revenue business model” that also has become an answer within Google Assistant:
+This is an example of a featured snippet from this blog, coming from the query “what is a hidden revenue business model” that also has become an answer within organization">Google Assistant: